Mike Mills: Career

 Mills has written and performed with friends on various projects during his time with the band and since.
 In 1990 he wrote music for Howard Libov's short film Men Will Be Boys.
 That same year, he recorded with Warren Zevon together with Buck and Berry as the Hindu Love Gods.

 In 2012, Mills contributed piano to a Record Store Day single released by Drive-By Truckers member Patterson Hood, in protest of a Walmart development being built in Athens, Georgia.

 Mills is a member, along with Steve Wynn, Scott McCaughey, Peter Buck, and Linda Pitmon, of The Baseball Project.

 Mills performs as part of singer-songwriter Joseph Arthur's band.
 On April 3, 2014, while performing with Arthur, Mills broke the news that David Letterman would be retiring in 2015.
 Nine years later, Mills said: "I spoke to Dave about it later and he said, 'No, it was fine.
 If somebody was going to do it, I'd rather it be you.'
 And I said, 'Well, thank you.'
 It was quite a moment to hear him say that sitting there in the dressing room."
 Mills took a band self-portrait that he posted to Instagram and did a short interview about "breaking" the story.

 Since 2010, Mills has played with a rotating group of musicians for a series of concerts built around Big Star's album Third/Sister Lovers.
 Known as Big Star's Third, the concerts have taken place in London, Sydney, Chicago, Seattle, Los Angeles, and New York.
 A longtime Big Star fan, Mills wrote the liner notes for the 2014 reissue of the band's first two releases, 1972's #1 Record and 1974's Radio City.

 In 2016, he toured to support a Concerto for Violin, Rock Band, and String Orchestra with childhood friend Robert McDuffie, along with guitar players William Tonks and John Neff.
 The tour resumed in 2022.

-In 2023, a mushroom species of the genus Pluteus, Pluteus millsii Justo, Borovička, Grootmyers, Kalichman and S.D.
-Russell, was named in his honor.
+In 2023, a mushroom species of the genus Pluteus, Pluteus millsii was named in his honor.

 In 2025, Mills, Darius Rucker, and Steve Gorman of the Black Crowes formed a supergroup called Howl Owl Howl, releasing the single "My Cologne."
+Howl Owl Howl first appeared in 2019 at a benefit concert in Nashville.
+The group was still making appearances as of 2025.